 Invasive species in Karelia

-Scientists raise public awareness of alien plant species in Karelia.
+Scientists raise public awareness of alien plant species in Karelia, both Finnish and Russian side of the border.
 Even if many of them may appear commonplace, they can pose risk to local ecosystems and sometimes also to human health.
 A new video from KarRC RAS introduces several alien plants.